goldenscale/GS_GithubMirror/README.md

 - [bigbaldy1128/DotNetDetour](https://github.com/bigbaldy1128/DotNetDetour) - DotNetDetour is a software package for monitoring and instrumenting API calls
 - [Aetsu/SLib](https://github.com/Aetsu/SLib) - SLib is a sandbox evasion library that implements some of the checks from https://evasions.checkpoint.com in C#
 - [lucasg/Dependencies](https://github.com/lucasg/Dependencies) - A rewrite of the old legacy software "depends.exe" in C# for Windows devs to troubleshoot dll load dependencies issues.
-- [itext/itext7-dotnet](https://github.com/itext/itext7-dotnet) - iText 7 for .NET is the .NET version of the iText 7 library, formerly known as iTextSharp, which it replaces. iText 7 represents the next level of SDKs for developers that want to take advantage of the benefits PDF can bring.
-Equipped with a better document engine, high and low-level programming capabilities and the ability to create, edit and enhance PDF documents, iText 7 can be a boon to nearly every workflow.
+- [itext/itext7-dotnet](https://github.com/itext/itext7-dotnet) - iText for .NET is the .NET version of the iText library, formerly known as iTextSharp, which it replaces. iText represents the next level of SDKs for developers that want to take advantage of the benefits PDF can bring.
+Equipped with a better document engine, high and low-level programming capabilities and the ability to create, edit and enha
 - [ryangriggs/PDFEncrypt](https://github.com/ryangriggs/PDFEncrypt) - A C# application to encrypt existing PDF documents
 - [stchan/PdfScribe](https://github.com/stchan/PdfScribe) - A PDF virtual printer for 64-bit Windows / .NET 4.8 or later
+- [pdfforge/PDFCreator](https://github.com/pdfforge/PDFCreator) - PDFCreator - The free PDF Converter
 - [HangfireIO/Hangfire](https://github.com/HangfireIO/Hangfire) - An easy way to perform background job processing in your .NET and .NET Core applications.
 No Windows Service or separate process required
 - [dotnet-architecture/eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) - Cross-platform .NET sample microservices and container based application that runs on Linux Windows and macOS.
-Powered by .NET 6, Docker Containers and Azure Kubernetes Services.
+Powered by .NET 7, Docker Containers and Azure Kubernetes Services.
 Supports Visual Studio, VS for Mac and CLI based environments with Docker CLI, dotnet CLI, VS Code or any other code editor.
 - [EduardoPires/EquinoxProject](https://github.com/EduardoPires/EquinoxProject) - Full ASP.NET Core 6 application with DDD, CQRS and Event Sourcing concepts
 - [dotnetcore/Util](https://github.com/dotnetcore/Util) - Util是一个.net core平台下的应用框架，旨在提升小型团队的开发输出能力，由常用公共操作类(工具类)、分层架构基类、Ui组件，第三方组件封装，第三方业务接口封装，配套代码生成模板，权限等组成。
 - [dotnet-architecture/eShopOnWeb](https://github.com/dotnet-architecture/eShopOnWeb) - Sample ASP.NET Core 6.0 reference application, powered by Microsoft, demonstrating a layered application architecture with monolithic deployment model.
 Download the eBook PDF from docs folder.